-I'm a distinguished scientist & senior director at Google Research, where I co-lead the Perception org.
+I'm a VP at Google Research, where I co-lead the Perception org.
 Our research advances the state of the art in AI and computer vision, with impact both on the external research community and internal critical product engagements.
 Our tech powers a large set Alphabet/Google products, including Cloud, Nest, Pixel, Photos, Search, Waymo and YouTube.
-I try to stay active in the academic research community by co-advising PhD students through my courtesy faculty appointments at Carnegie Mellon and UCF, by collaborating on open-source research and organizing conferences,
+Until recently, I was active in the academic research community, co-advising PhD students at Carnegie Mellon and UCF, and collaborating on open-source research and organizing conferences,

 Outside work, my wife and I enjoy scuba diving with sharks, playing D&D and practicing martial arts.